2025

 On a family note, that darn Emily . . . .
 I just don't understand why she is so distant.
 Loving and friendly when we do see or talk with her, but communication (especially) and visits are extremely lacking.
 I just don't get it; maybe if I did understand it wouldn't make me so mad, sad, worried; basically don't know what to think or feel.
 The old saying "actions speak louder than words" certainly holds true here.
 2/3 I talked with Matt yesterday, the same lack of communication from Emily for him is even more disappointing with him being the Grandpa of that sweet baby of hers.
 No excuse IMO for her not to call, text, and/or send pictures of Karsen.
 It only takes a minute and easy to do with the phones these days..
 I bought and took Matt a t-shirt that has "Grandpa, EST 2025" on it and he liked it a lot; I'm glad he at least has that.
 He did say that he has talked with Beth and she has seen and talked with Emily (going to her apartment to visit).
 She says Karsen is "so cute, and she loves him", and that Emily is very tired with Karsen's sleep schedule not being a good one.
 Yes, being a first time mom to a new baby is hard and sleep deprivation is real but still no reason for the lack of communication with her dad and completely ignoring text messages from me.
 I'm not asking for a long conversation, just a reply.
 OH, and when I mentioned something about Emily editing her post on FB about the baby shower getting a different date though none was mentioned, Matt told me that Beth said something about the 23rd????
 Again, I have heard nothing about it; who's hosting, will invites go out, heck am I even invited?????, and guess it is not to be extended to Karsen's great, great aunts.
 Okay, I'm getting a little bitchy, but that's what lack of communication and the unknown does to a person.
 Done venting for now . . . . . . . .

 2-7 Keeping my fingers crossed that Penny has a new home to go to.
 Jolie (Bravo's new mom) took him to work with her the other day and after others there seeing him, one of her co-workers fell in love enough to express interest in adopting Penny.
 She sent the application from my website and in communication back and forth said that she and her husband wanted to move forward with the adoption process.
 Yay!
 I asked her to then give me a call to talk, get to know another a bit more and ask/answer any question either of us has.
-When she called, on speaker with her husband, and my first words were "so you want to adopt Penny", they but the brakes on a bit and said this conversation was for the questions and that they wanted to then discuss it some more after getting information, feeling the decision to adopt came up very quick, so they just want to make sure it is the right decision, the right time, etc. Ugh, I get it but to go from "ready to move forward" to let us discuss it some more, it's just a little disappointing.
+When she called, on speaker with her husband, and my first words were "so you want to adopt Penny", they put the brakes on a bit and said this conversation was for the questions and that they wanted to then discuss it some more after getting information, feeling the decision to adopt came up very quick, so they just want to make sure it is the right decision, the right time, etc. Ugh, I get it but to go from "ready to move forward" to let us discuss it some more, it's just a little disappointing.
 Like I said, I'm hoping and praying they come back wanting to definitely move forward in adopting her.
-Penny (and I) are so forward to getting her into a new home . . . . .her age, it's time.
+Penny (and I) are so forward to getting her into a new home . . . . .at her age, it's time.
 At this point I have no other interested parties (except MAYBE the lady that wanted me to hold her until April).
 I suppose if this doesn't work out I will check back with her even though that is two months away.

 2-9 Well heck, the young couple initially interested in Penny changed their minds and decided it was not the right time (financially) to get a new puppy, so we're back to square one.
 I had one other person message me on FB, but so far they have not proceeded further after our initial conversation.
 Getting close to going back to the people that emailed me back in November wanting a puppy in the spring to see if they are still interested.
 Even though they didn't want to take possession until April, at least I'd have her sold.